gaheunnii/Revolve-ICML2025-Reproduction/README.md

 A major engineering contribution of this project is the transition from API-oriented experimentation to a **local Ollama-based workflow**.
 In this setup, locally deployed models are used for both:

-- generating optimization feedback, and
+- generating optimization feedback
-- performing downstream reasoning. fileciteturn1file12
+- performing downstream reasoning

 Compared with cloud-only pipelines, this design offers several practical advantages: